 Don’t Use Plastic or Vinyl Covers

-Plastic or vinyl covers stop air, which could cause water to build up inside your unit.
+Plastic or vinyl covers block air, which could cause moisture to build up inside your system.
 The best type of fabric is one that allows airflow, like canvas or mesh.

 Related: How AC Repair & Maintenance Can Actually Save You Money

 When You Should Cover Your Air Conditioner

 If you decide to use an air conditioner cover, here are the best times to install it.

 A lightweight mesh cover during the summer allows your air conditioner to run unrestricted while keeping grass clippings and branches out.